 She later recorded another #1 hit in Canada, “Good Time” with Owl City; that song reached the eighth spot in the United States.

-Celine Dion was born on March 30, 1968, in Charlemagne, Quebec, and currently lives in Henderson, Nevada.
+Celine Dion is from Quebec, and currently lives in Henderson, Nevada.

 Europeans are especially excused from not realizing that Celine Dion is Canadian considering that she won the Eurovision Song Contest in 1988 while representing Switzerland.